-The Cognitive Aptitude Test comprises verbal, numerical, spatial and abstract reasoning questions.
-The resulting score reflects a person’s ability to solve problems, extract and apply information, learn new skills and think critically.
-A person with high aptitude is more likely to be a quick learner and high performer than a person with low aptitude.
+The General Cognitive Ability Test comprises assessments of verbal, numerical, spatial and abstract reasoning ability, which scores are combined to generate a General Cognitive Ability score, known as “g”.
+This resulting score reflects a person’s ability to solve problems, extract and apply information, learn new skills and deal with complex situations.
+A person with a higher score is more likely to be a quick learner, and good performer as compared to a person with a lower score.

 Word Analogies, Spelling, Grammar.